gertingold/tools4scicomp/manuscript/git.rst

 needs only to be done once.
 Afterwards, the code can flow in counter-clockwise direction in :numref:`gitlab`.
 The individual steps are as follows:

-1. The user can always get the code from the ``upstream`` respository, e.g. to use it as basis for the future development.
+1. The user can always get the code from the ``upstream`` repository, e.g. to use it as basis for the future development.
 There are two options, namely ``git pull`` and the two-step process ``git fetch`` and ``git merge`` which will discuss below.